cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 * pediatric confirmed
 * pediatric suspected

-The source data specfies that admissions occured on the previous day.
+The source data specifies that admissions occurred on the previous day.
 We automatically adjust the date of each result so that admissions are incident on that date.